Measuring growth by affordability

 Diet Cokes

-What we want to do is measure the growth in real consumption over time.
-That is the increase in actual goods and services that we get to use or consume or have on hand in our lives.
-Real GDP is a way to try and summarize the amount of real consumption of those goods and services, and growth in real GDP - economic growth - is supposed to represent an increase in those actual goods and services.
-In that sense real GDP growth is about some kind of increase in true material living standards.
+Real GDP is a way to try and summarize the amount of real consumption of those goods and services, and growth in real GDP - economic growth - represents an increase in those actual goods and services.
+Real GDP growth is an increase in material living standards.

 But there are lots of goods and services, so how do we measure that real GDP, and how do we assess whether it in fact grew or not?
 Let’s start by thinking about a very simple world where the only good we consume is Diet Coke.